nqminds/edgesec.github.io/docusaurus/docs/deb.md

 (e.g. since you're using elementary OS, or `pbuilder` doesn't work since you don't have `chroot` support), you can use `debuild` manually.

-Install .deb build dependencies, as well as the build depenencies for EDGESec (see README.md)
+Install .deb build dependencies, as well as the build depenencies for EDGESEC (see README.md)

 ```bash
 sudo apt install gnupg linux-headers-generic ubuntu-dev-tools apt-file -y